How to Avoid Bad Cannabis Oil

 Few things are as frustrating as believing you are paying for a quality product but ending up with a lemon.
 The best way to prevent this is by understanding how this can happen and learning to shop smarter.

 Read the Label

 We say this often, but it’s true.
 The label says a lot about the product, so look closely at the ingredient list.
-For example, if it reads “cannabis sativa seed oil”, your CBD oil isn’t authentic. because it’s a derivative of hempseed oil and not hemp oil.
-Furthermore, the label shouldn’t just list what’s in it, but other specifications.
+For example, if it reads “cannabis Sativa seed oil,” your CBD oil isn’t authentic.
+Because it’s a derivative of hempseed oil and not hemp oil, furthermore, the label shouldn’t just list what’s in it, but other specifications.
 This includes the oil’s concentration, cannabinoids used, the lot number, and expiration date.
-Words that should be featured on the label are full spectrum, certified CBD, pure cannabinoids, phytocannabinoid rich (PCR), and Hemp-Derived/Hemp Oil.
+Words that should be featured on the label are full spectrum, certified CBD, pure cannabinoids, phytocannabinoid-rich (PCR), and Hemp-Derived/Hemp Oil.

 Know About the Manufacturer

 Do your research.
 Read up on the company’s operations, learn more about their reputation and their products.
 Ask yourself: what are their goals?
 What information is available about the founder and the employees working there?
 How long has it been in business?
 What are consumers saying about their purchases?
 The best way to know this is by reading ratings and reviews.
-Indirect post-purchase factors such as customer service, shipping, return policies, and availability of educational material are also important.
+Indirect post-purchase factors such as customer service, shipping, return policies, and educational material availability are also important.
 Knowing this in advance can save you a lot of hassles later.

 Where is it From?